Linux For Normies (from a normie's point of view)

 What to expect - another introduction

-Terminal - this is where you might spend most of your time on Linux.
-Instead of using GUIs (Graphical User Interface), the average Linux user often has to insert
+Terminals - this is where you might spend most of your time on Linux.
+Instead of using GUIs (Graphical User Interface), some users prefer

 Wine can run Windows applications, sometimes quite well, but other times it doesn't work at all.
-Bottles is a more recent project made for running Windows software, I haven't tested it.
+You can try out Playonlinux for older games and software or Bottles as a last resort.

 You could likewise use an emulator such as QEMU which runs pretty well but it requires some tinkering and patience.